verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] Everyone who fails as a (role: father/ engineer) says that to me
 - [ ] Can't decide if this is cute or dangerous
 - [ ] Can plug in the USB in 2 tries
+- [ ] Are you an engineer?
+No?
+But you've heard the words